composewell/streamly/docs/Developer/module-organization.md

   2) In tests and benchmarks we will be using internal modules to test internal and unexposed APIs.
-Since exposed APIs are exported via both internal and external modules we will have to be careful in not using the internal module for testing accidentally, instead we should always be using the exposed module so that we are always testing exactly the way users will be using the APIs.
+Since exposed APIs are exported via both internal and external modules we will have to be careful in not accidentally using the internal module for testing, instead we should always be using the exposed module so that we are always testing exactly the way users will be using the APIs.

-* Keep the implementations of unexposed modules in the internal module file and exposed module in the external module file.
+* Keep the implementations of unexposed APIs in the internal module file and exposed APIs in the external module file.
 In this approach, users can easily figure out the unexposed vs exposed APIs.
 But maintaining this would require us to move the APIs from internal to external module file whenever we expose an API.